-The impact on return per year One-off costs Entry costs 0.0% The impact of the costs you pay when entering your investment.
+The impact on return per year One-off costs Entry costs 0.5% The impact of the costs you pay when entering your investment.
 Initial Offer costs are up to 2.5% of the Investment amount.
 This is the most you will pay, and you could pay less.
 This includes the costs of distribution of your product.
-Ongoing costs Portfolio transaction costs 1 0.06% The impact of the costs of us buying and selling underlying investments for the product.
-Other ongoing costs 2.07% The impact of the costs that the manager receives from the VCT.
-Incidental costs Performance fees 0.42% The impact of any applicable performance fee payable by the VCT to the manager.
-The performance related management fee is calculated as 15% of the total return over cost generated by each private equity investment realisation, adjusted for any realised losses incurred in respect of other private equity investments and subject to an annual hurdle of 4% on the realised private equity investments; and 7.5% of any annual increase in value of the quoted portfolio.
+Ongoing costs Portfolio transaction costs 1 0.04% The impact of the costs of us buying and selling underlying investments for the product.
+Other ongoing costs 2.86% The impact of the costs that the manager receives from the VCT.
+Incidental costs Performance fees 0.00% The impact of any applicable performance fee payable by the VCT to the manager.
+The performance related management fee is calculated as 10% of the net asset value (NAV) total return in relation to each financial year, before taking into account the effects of any distributions and purchases of the VCT's own shares, and provided that the annualised NAV total return was not less than 5% of the NAV of the VCT at the beginning of the relevant financial year.